cmake-basis/BASIS/doc/standard/modules.rst

 **Project Module**

-A (project) module is a completely independent BASIS project with its own dependencies that resides in the ``modules/`` of a top-level project.
+A (project) module is a completely independent BASIS project with its own dependencies that resides in the ``modules/`` directory of a top-level project.
 Each module will often reside in a separate repository that is designed to be shared with other projects.